kayex/chalmers-chop/README.md

 ```

 ## Standalone binary
 The standalone binary offers various ways of exporting the menu data as JSON.
-Currently the only supported export method is a POST-request, with an optional authentication header.
+Currently the only supported export method is a `POST`-request, with an optional authentication header.

 ###
 **Building**